Nouscom/NOUS209LS-CRC-UC/README.md

 Key findings include:

-- High prevalence of targetable frameshift mutations (FSMs) across both colorectal (CRC) and urothelial cancers (UC) in LS.
+- High presence of frameshift mutations (FSMs) targeted by the NOUS-209 vaccine in both colorectal (CRC) and urothelial cancers (UC) in Lynch syndrome.
 - Evidence of immune editing in matched primary-metachronous tumors.
 - Continued generation of novel immunogenic FSMs in subsequent tumors, supporting the rationale for NOUS-209-based immune interception.